sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

 ## Setting up the Environment

 We will create an **Azure Container Registry** to store the images generated during VSTS build.
-These images contain environment configuration details along with build settings.
-An **Azure Web App with Linux OS** is created where these custom built images will be deployed to run inside containers.
+These images contain environment configuration details with build settings.
+An **Azure Web App** (with Linux OS) is created where custom built images will be deployed to run inside containers.

-1. Click on **Deploy to Azure** to spin up **Azure Container Registry** and **Azure Web App (Linux)**.
+1. Click on **Deploy to Azure** to spin up **Azure Container Registry** and **Azure Web App**.

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FVSTS-DevOps-Labs%2Fdocker%2Fdocker%2Ftemplates%2Fazuredeploy.json" target="_blank">